Huguitis/aoi.js-documentation/src/guides/8others.md

 ---
 title: Others
-description: This guide is covering, client options, databases, command aliases and hyperlinks.
+description: This guide is covering, client options, databases, command aliases, hyperlinks and how to retrieve emoji IDs.
 id: others
 ---

-#### This guide will be covering every question you may have.
+**This guide will be covering every question you may have about client options, databases, command aliases, hyperlinks and emoji IDs.**

 ### Table of Content